intelligent-machine-learning/dlrover/README.md

 - ElasticTrainer: A framework to use EasyDL in training.
 - ElasticOperator: A k8s controller to manage training Pods.
-- Brain: An optimization service to generate resource.
+- Brain: An optimization service to generate resources plans.

 configurations for training jobs.